📄 Scan PDFs. ✍️ Transcribe handwriting. 🤖 Ask Claude anything. 🔒 Add a local pseudonymisation layer between your vault and the cloud.

 Use unmask_text with the saved session_id on the response

-[PERSON:1]always refers to the same person across all notes in the session β Claude can reason about relationships and patterns without ever knowing real identities.
+[PERSON:1]always refers to the same person across all notes in the session — Claude can reason about relationships and patterns without seeing the underlying name.
+The trade-off: that very consistency makes the masked corpus potentially re-identifiable to anyone with side knowledge of your work.
+Use sessions deliberately.

 vault/health/2026-03-cardiology-visit.md